 Write out an itinerary of your hike and leave it inside your car.
 Include your time of departure from the trailhead and the trails you expect to hike that day.

 If something happens to you and you can’t get off the trail, an itinerary left in your car will help searchers find you as fast as possible.

 These days, everyone relies heavily on smartphone navigation apps.
 However, it’s a good idea to learn how to read a paper map and use a compass.

 Topographical maps can help you identify certain points on a trail or in an area.
 A compass will point you in the right direction if you get lost.

 If you respect wildlife and leave them alone, they’ll do the same for you.

-In areas with bears, be sure to make just enough noise to alert them to your presence.
+In areas with black bears, be sure to make just enough noise to alert them to your presence.
 This gives them plenty of time to get out of the area.

 A startled bear can be an angry bear.
 You can shout “Hey bear” periodically or use a bear bell to alert a bear to your presence.